 If you think you might have just right OCD, talk to a mental health professional.
 They can help you get the treatment you need to manage your symptoms and live a full life.
 You can also contact Therapy Mantra for more information about just right OCD and how to get help.

 We have a team of professional therapists who can provide you with the support and guidance you need to recover from this condition.
 Contact us today to learn more about our services.
-You can also book an online counseling and therapy session or download our free Android or iOS app.
+You can also book an online counseling and therapy session or download our free OCD treatment app on Android or iOS.